huizizhang949/chdp/README.md

 </p>

-And further we can compute posterior mean and highest posterior density (HPD) interval for mean latent count as a function of covariate, without conditioning on allocations.
+And further we can compute posterior mean and highest posterior density (HPD) interval for mean latent count as a function of covariate.

 ``` r
 # the functionalso return the results of posterior mean and HPD.